krady21/compiler-explorer.nvim/README.md

 ## Demo
 ![Preview](https://i.imgur.com/Dy7TnUd.gif)
-This is what the interface looks like using the `vim.ui.select/input` provided by [dressing.nvim](https://github.com/stevearc/dressing.nvim) with the [fzf-lua](https://github.com/ibhagwan/fzf-lua) backend and the `vim.notify` provided by [nvim-notify](https://github.com/rcarriga/nvim-notify).
+This is what the interface looks like using the `vim.ui` provided by [dressing.nvim](https://github.com/stevearc/dressing.nvim) with the [fzf-lua](https://github.com/ibhagwan/fzf-lua) backend and the `vim.notify` provided by [nvim-notify](https://github.com/rcarriga/nvim-notify).